Geometry-preserving and interpretable dimension reduction for compositional data: Interpretability of the CDR framework

-Consequently, the CDR framework conveys interpretability through the structure of the matrix $P \in \cm_{m,d}$ in two complementary ways: the individual columns represent the soft allocation of each variable, while linear contrasts between columns express the effect sizes in the reduced composition.
-Sparsity further sharpens these interpretations in two forms: (i) \emph{individual sparsity}, where each column $P_j$ contains many zeros, indicating that $x_j$ influences only a few components of $z$; and (ii) \emph{equi-sparsity}, where identical columns reveal implicit amalgamation structures.
-Notably, the geometry of the simplex $\Delta^{m-1}$ naturally connects these two types of sparsity.
-Sparse columns lie near the boundary of the simplex, and when sparsity is strong, they tend to cluster near its vertices.
-Such clustering leads to equi-sparsity, as multiple columns concentrate at the same vertex, effectively capturing an amalgamation.
-As described in \cref{sec:ckdr-method}, our proposed method learns a CDR matrix exhibiting strong individual sparsity, which in turn identifies columns aligned at simplex corners—thereby recovering latent amalgamation structures.
+Sparsity further sharpens the link between CDR and amalgamation: (i) \emph{individual sparsity}, where each column $P_j$ contains many zeros, meaning $x_j$ influences only a few components of $z$; and (ii) \emph{equi-sparsity}, where identical columns reveal latent amalgamation structures.
+The geometry of the simplex, notably, connects these two types of sparsity, as strong individual sparsity tends to cluster columns near simplex vertices (Figure~\ref{fig: comparison with tomassi}B).

-\subsection{Dual Visualization of CDR}
+\subsection{Dual visualization of CDR}

-The interpretability of CDR is effectively conveyed through visualization.
-When the target dimension is $m=3$, the reduced compositions $z = Px$ lie in the simplex $\Delta^2$ and can be naturally visualized using a ternary plot.
-Since each column $P_j$ of the reduction matrix $P \in \mathcal{M}_{3, d}$ also lies in $\Delta^2$, we can depict the matrix in the same space, which we refer to as the \textit{variable allocation plot}.
+The interpretability of CDR can be made visible through \textit{dual visualization} when the target dimension is $m=3$: the reduced compositions $z = Px$ are visualized on one ternary plot, while the columns $P_j \in \Delta^2$ are displayed on a second ternary plot, which we refer to as the variable allocation plot.
 As an example, we consider the Human Microbiome Project dataset from \citet{tomassiSufficientDimensionReduction2021}, consisting of $n = 681$ samples and $d = 23$ taxa collected from five body sites/specimen types: \texttt{nasal}, \texttt{saliva}, \texttt{skin}, \texttt{stool}, and \texttt{vagina}.